ddbj/www/_ddbj/geneticcode-e.md

 ### Systematic Range:

-**the karyorelictid ciliate Parduczia**
+**the karyorelictid ciliate _Parduczia_**

 ### Comments:

 Code 27 reassigns the UAG and UAA stops to glutamine while UGA can function as either STOP or tryptophan.
-Code 27 is used for the karyorelictid ciliate Parduczia sp. ([Swart et al. 2016](https://www.ncbi.nlm.nih.gov/pubmed/27426948)).
+Code 27 is used for the karyorelictid ciliate _Parduczia_ sp. ([Swart _et al_.
+2016](https://www.ncbi.nlm.nih.gov/pubmed/27426948)).

 ## 28\.
 Condylostoma Nuclear Code (transl_table=28) <a name="28"></a>